-Bringing in 10 years of experience of defending clients in cases alleging OSHA safety violations, as well as general civil defense litigation, Collin G. Warren joined Adams and Reese in 2011 as Special Counsel in the firm’s Houston office.
+Bringing in 10 years of experience of defending clients in cases alleging OSHA safety violations, as well as general civil defense litigation, Collin G. Warren joined Adams and Reese in 2011 and serves as a Partner in the firm’s Houston office.

 Practicing law since 2001, Collin’s practice includes providing clients with assistance during Occupational Safety and Health Administration (OSHA) investigations and pre-litigation investigations arising out of catastrophic injuries, deaths, property loss claims, construction defects and equipment failures.
 He routinely advises and aids clients in regulatory compliance before governmental agencies, such as OSHA and the Equal Employment Opportunity Commission (EEOC).